US officials say it's 'highly likely' missile struck Ukrainian plane that crashed in Iran, killing 176

 Then something went wrong, though "no radio messages were received from the pilot regarding unusual situations," the report said.
 In emergencies, pilots reach out to air-traffic controllers to warn them and to clear the runway for their arrival, though their first priority is to keep the aircraft flying.

-The report also confirmed that both of the so-called "black boxes" that contain data and cockpit communications from the plane had been recovered, though they sustained damage and some parts of their memory was lost.
-It also said that investigators have initially ruled out laser or electromagnetic interference as causing the crash.
+The report also confirmed that both of the "black boxes" that contain data and cockpit communications from the plane had been recovered, though they sustained damage and some parts of their memory was lost.

 Oleksiy Danilov, secretary of Ukraine's Security Council, told Ukrainian media that officials had several working theories regarding the crash, including a missile strike.